 Find ways to relax

 Stress can impact your whole body, including your digestive and immune systems.
 When you experience stress, the blood and energy normally used by your digestive system are instead re-directed to other areas of your body.
-This can cause a variety of digestive conditions and symptoms such as irritable bowel syndrome, ulcers or changes with your bowel habits.
+This can cause a variety of digestive conditions and symptoms such as irritable bowel syndrome, ulcers or changes in your bowel habits.
 Stress management techniques like deep breathing exercises and meditation can help reduce stress and prevent digestive issues.

 Physical activity helps to move food through your digestive system.
 Taking a walk after meals or engaging in 30 minutes of physical activity a few days a week, can promote regular bowel movements and reduce inflammation in your body.

 While many things in life may seem out of our control, there are steps you can take to maintain strong digestive health and support your immune system.
-For more information on digestive issues and your heath, schedule an appointment with a gastroenterologist online or by calling 630−717−2600.
+For more information on digestive issues and your health, schedule an appointment with a gastroenterologist online or by calling 630−717−2600.